zfphex/blog/README.md

 - [x] `<sup>` should be styled a different color.
 - [x] Inline code is broken I think? \`inline code\`
 - [x] Cleanup iframe styling.
+- [ ] Compile math instead of rendering at runtime.
+(HARD, LOW PRIORITY)
 - [ ] Table of contents on right-side of post.
+(HARD, LOW PRIORITY)
+- [ ] Simplify reference system.
+I know zola has a system for it.
+(HARD, MEDIUM PRIORITY)
 - [ ] Diagrams.
 - [ ] Since ID's are used a lot, they should be prefixed with something.
 When creating citations and in post links like [](#blog).
 There might be some overlap.
 So change, #post to #zx-post or something.
 Maybe id's can be localized or something?
 - [ ] Multiline summaries in post metadata.
 - [ ] Fix syntax highlighting theme.
 - [ ] Add `target="_blank"` to all `hrefs`.
-- [ ] Automatically inject head into templates.
-Maybe unnecessary.
-- [ ] Wrap words in <code>.
-IDK WTF THIS MEANS????
 - [ ] Delete compiled posts that aren't in the markdown list anymore.

 h1 = 24 pixels